adobe-type-tools/drawBotProofing/README.md

 Creates simple view which illustrates all vertical metrics set in the font metadata.
 Additionally, tallest and lowest glyphs are shown.

-Using the -n option, the number of extreme glyphs can be increased.
+Using the -e option, the number of reported extreme glyphs can be modified.

 Input:
 * font file(s), or folder(s) containing font files